joeypy/Pygame-pokemon_puzzle/README.md

-"# Pygame - Pokemon puzzle"
+# Pygame - Pokemon puzzle
+A simple game pokemon puzzle in pygame